-Most excerpted from a book named “The Town of Poughkeepsie” (pages 130-132).
+Most of this story is excerpted from a book named “The Town of Poughkeepsie” (pages 130-132).
 I may have the name of the book wrong and I don’t know where to find it.
-I found it at the Adriance Memorial Library on Market Street in Poughkeepsie, New York.
+I found it several years ago at the Adriance Memorial Library on Market Street in Poughkeepsie, New York.

 To understand the renaming you must dip back into the rich history of the area.
 In 1729 Captain Tjerch Van Keuren, a Kingston blacksmith, bought wilderness land on the north side of the mouth of the Spackenkill, the little stream which empties into the Hudson almost due west of the main Poughkeepsie plant of International Business Machines Corp.
 Mill rights on the stream were included in the purchase, and Van Keuren later bought land on the south side of the kill.

 Matthew Van Keuren was living on the property when his father bequeathed it to him in 1742.
 By that time he had a home on the riverfront and a mill on the Spackenkill, and was operating a ferry between his property and the west side of the river.

 That ferry was the first in this area, started some 60 years earlier than the ferry three or four miles north at Poughkeepsie.
 It is said to have been a rude barge or scow with both sails and oars, operated on signals rather than a schedule.
 People traveled for miles to use the Van Keuren's ferry, and many of the early settlers of Ulster County moved their families, cattle and household goods on it from earlier settlements in Westchester County and on Long Island.

 There was also a forge on Matthew Van Keuren's property, and on this forge he is said to have made some of the links for the great chain which was stretched across th3e Hudson at Fort Montgomery in 1776.
 This chain was made to prevent the British from going further north on the Hudson in the Revolution.